 Lots of online directions recommend using a toxic oven cleaner, but you can easily restore a pan with natural methods as well.
-Depending on the condition of your pan, this process may take 20 minutes to 2-3 hours of active work, plus baking time.
-But once you reseason a pan, the nonstick coat will last for years, making your favorite recipes that much healthier.
+Depending on the condition of your pan, this process may take 20 minutes to two to three hours of active work, plus baking time.
+But once you re-season a pan, the nonstick coat will last for years, making your favorite recipes that much healthier.

 Expert tip: Be generous with the salt.
 Some of the salt will get stuck in the potato, so you’ll want to have enough left over to really scourge the pan of all rust.

 As soon as you’ve removed the pan from the water, dry it thoroughly with a cloth towel and warm it on medium-low heat to evaporate all moisture.
 While your pan is warming, place aluminum foil on the bottom rack of your oven to catch any drips.
 Heat oven to 500 F (or your highest setting).

 Expert tip: Make sure you move to Step 2 immediately.
 I can’t emphasize this enough.
 Don’t wait 5 minutes, like I did, because rust will already begin to develop on the surface of the pan.

 Place the cleaned, dry pan in the oven and bake for one hour, un-oiled at first.
 This will allow the pores to open up and better soak in the oil in the next step.

 Carefully remove the pan from the oven, using double oven mitts if necessary.
 Immediately rub a coat of oil all over the pan (inside and out) with a wadded paper towel or cotton cloth; the hot cast iron will absorb the oil into its pores and within minutes you’ll begin noticing a sheen.